 Rhode Island Red Information

-If you are looking for a great all-purpose breed that is suitable for all Australian climates, the Rhode Island Red could be for you.
+The Rhode Island Red could be for you if you are looking for a great all-purpose breed suitable for all Australian climates.
 They are amazing layers of extra-large eggs and are also good birds to raise for meat.
-They are friendly birds that are good with families that are tough and rarely succumb to disease.
-However, if you have small children, it is best to avoid Rhode Island Red roosters, as they can be quite protective and territorial.
+However, if you have small children, avoiding Rhode Island Red roosters is best, as they can be quite protective and territorial.

 Very good egg production